Watch Video >Cumberland House Band OfficeCumberland House, SK

 Project Summary

-On December 2nd, 2019 tragedy struck as the Cumberland House Cree Nation Band Office burned to the ground.
-With the fire, irreplaceable historical data, traditional land use maps, and photographs were all lost.
-Cumberland House Chief and Council vowed to rebuild as soon as possible and promised to provide an even better facility.
-From the very first meetings, Chief Rene Chaboyer knew there was no point in going elsewhere – they were going to rebuild with 3twenty.
+On December 2, 2019, tragedy struck when a fire destroyed the Cumberland House Cree Nation Band Office.
+Along with the building, the fire claimed irreplaceable historical data, traditional land use maps, and photographs.
+Cumberland House Chief and Council vowed to rebuild as soon as possible and committed to delivering an even better facility.
+From the very first meetings, Chief Rene Chaboyer knew there was no need to look elsewhere.
+The community would rebuild with 3twenty.

-Cumberland House Chief and Council went into the building process with an open mind.
-Their main focus – to build something their people could be proud of.
-The 3twenty team quickly got to work and in a matter of months, the construction process began.
-Working together with local Cumberland House community members, the new band office was assembled, and a new sense of hope for the future was born.
+Chief and Council approached the building process with an open mind.
+Above all, they wanted to create a space their people could be proud of.
+The 3twenty team began work quickly, and construction followed within months.
+By working alongside local Cumberland House community members, the project took shape.
+Through this collaboration, the new band office came together and helped restore a renewed sense of hope for the future.

-The revamped band office is two storeys, 15,458 square feet, high-performance, and energy-efficient, placed with views of the South Saskatchewan River and the entire Cumberland House community.
-It includes 44 offices, several meeting and training spaces, staff facilities, and daycare facilities.
-The new building requires little energy for heating with a highly insulated envelope, triple pane windows, exceptional mechanical design, and a wood pellet furnace, making it one of the most high-performance commercial buildings in Northern Saskatchewan.
+The revitalized band office spans two storeys and measures 15,458 square feet.
+It features a high-performance, energy-efficient design and overlooks the South Saskatchewan River and the broader Cumberland House community.
+Inside, the building includes 44 offices, multiple meeting and training spaces, staff facilities, and daycare space.
+A highly insulated building envelope, triple-pane windows, advanced mechanical systems, and a wood pellet furnace significantly reduce heating demands.
+As a result, the building stands as one of the most high-performance commercial facilities in Northern Saskatchewan.

-3twenty was able to complete this project on time and budget, allowing the Chief and Council to keep their promise and provide community members with a band office they can enjoy visiting and appreciate for decades.
+3twenty completed the project on time and on budget.
+This achievement allowed Chief and Council to honour their promise and provide a band office that community members can enjoy and take pride in for decades to come.